 Brightness & Battery Life

-The best solar camping lantern will have a decent lumen output to ensure visibility no matter where it uses.
-Some solar lanterns are meant to provide a bit of light while performing activities like swimming, whereas others are designed to light up an entire campground or the inside of a tent-like a solar flashlight would.
+The best solar camping lanterns will have a decent lumen output to ensure visibility no matter where it uses.
+Some solar lanterns are meant to provide a bit of light while performing activities like swimming, whereas others are designed to light up an entire campground or the inside of a camping tent-like a solar flashlight would.

 Almost universally, each solar lantern will have a solar panel and typically a USB port, though there are exceptions with the latter.
 The built-in solar panels provide a measure of convenience as they will not need to be plugged into the other solar panels for camping that is better spent charging other things.